Causes of Car Accidents in Savannah

 Driving While Impaired

 Historically, driving while impaired or driving under the influence only included alcohol.
 Yet, in recent years states, including Georgia, have included penalties for driving under the influence of drugs and other controlled substances.
-In 2017, Chatham County reported more than 1,300 arrests of impaired drivers, resulting in about 800 criminal DUI convictions.
+In 2020, Chatham County reported more than 390 arrests of impaired drivers.
 Regardless of whether consuming alcohol or using drugs, driving under their influence is illegal, dangerous, and sometimes deadly.
 Whether having a few drinks with dinner, celebrating, unwinding after work, far too many motorists put others at risk by getting behind the wheel.

 Driving While Distracted